ArchiScript/TOXIN/README.md

 # [![TOXIN][logo-circle]](https://github.com/ArchiScript/TOXIN) &nbsp;'TOXIN'

 #### Hotel website project
 ![GitHub repo size](https://img.shields.io/github/repo-size/ArchiScript/TOXIN?logo=GitHub)&nbsp;![GitHub language count](https://img.shields.io/github/languages/count/ArchiScript/TOXIN?logo=GitHub)&nbsp;![GitHub last commit](https://img.shields.io/github/last-commit/ArchiScript/TOXIN?logo=git)

  ---

-&nbsp;The project is created under the surveillance of the METALAMP(former FSD) junior frontend developer improvement program, and is a hotel appartment search service.
+&nbsp;The project is created under the METALAMP(former FSD) junior frontend developer improvement program, and is a hotel apartment search service.
-&nbsp; Project's component architecture based on Pug, SCSS and Javascript is suitable for reuse, adjust and improvement.
+&nbsp; Project's component architecture, based on Pug, SCSS and Javascript, is suitable for reuse, adjustment, and improvement.

 &nbsp;The functionality implemented in the project scope includes:
 - Static index page with references to the main project pages
 - UI-kit page with every element and block of the project displayed as a test case
-- Landing page with ability to set dates and choose guests number.
-User defined data sets the localStorage object that is used throughout each page.
-Submit button is enabled.
+- Landing page with the ability to set dates and choose guests number.
+User-defined data sets the localStorage object that is used throughout each page.
+The submit button is enabled.
-- Search-room page is displayed on  landing page form submit and uses the chosen data.
-Range slider is used to filter the available search results by price.
-Pagination uses the local json database to fetch results via ajax based class DataFetcher.
-Other filtering fields and checkboxes are not fetching results and are the part of display layout.
-The search results are displayed as a room card with fetched data and a slider instance.A chosen room card click on a place other than slider arrows will reference to next page with the detailed room information.
+- Search-room page is displayed on the landing page form submit and uses the chosen data.
+A range slider is used to filter the available search results by price.
+Pagination uses the local json database to fetch results via the Ajax-based class DataFetcher.
+Other filtering fields and checkboxes are not fetching results and are part of the display layout.
+The search results are displayed as a room card with fetched data and a slider instance.A chosen room card clicked on a place other than slider arrows will refer to the next page with detailed room information.
 - Room-details page displays the chosen card room information, triggered Order class initializes a card calculation.
-Fetched data is used to diplay a Chart.js plugin radial chart with room information attached.
-The submit button is idle and is a part of display layout.
+Fetched data is used to display a Chart.js plugin radial chart with room information attached.
+The submit button is idle and is part of the display layout.
-- The header is an adjustable component with signup and signin cross reference buttons, each open a new page accordingly.Signup and signin forms are idle and are the part of display layout.
+- The header is an adjustable component with signup and signin cross-reference buttons, each open a new page accordingly.
+Signup and signin forms are idle and are part of the display layout.

   &#10;
   &#10;